Qwlouse/Binding/README.md

 ## Train best Networks
 To get the best networks we used in the paper for each dataset run `run_best_nets.py`.
 It will save a `Networks/DATASET_best_dae.h5` network for each dataset.
+This shouldn't take more than half an hour.

+Alternatively you can use your own best results from the random search by running the last cell in the `Get_Search_Results.ipynb`.

 These files are needed for the following steps.

 ## Evaluation